-The sad somber reality of working construction, living with six others in Kentish Town, and missing home
+The sad somber reality of working construction, living with six others in Kentish Town, and missing home.

-I was wiping the mud from a 20-foot length of half-inch steel reinforcing bar with a wire brush and cursing the frost from the night before, that made it harder.
+I was wiping the mud from a 20-foot length of half-inch steel reinforcing bar with a wire brush and cursing the frost from the night before, which made it harder.
 I had, by then, passed the “barra liobar” (frozen fingers) part and the blood was circulating well despite the freezing cold.
 Steel is about the coldest thing you can handle in freezing weather.

 It just didn’t seem like Christmas at all.
 I received a card from home the day before and Mam said how they were looking forward to Christmas and going to Dingle for the day with Dad.
 The lads were fine, she said, and they were wondering why I wasn’t coming home and she told them work was tight in England and maybe I wanted to put a bit of money away.
 Poor Mam, she always thought the better of me.

 Today was payday; at least there was something good about it.
 Tomorrow, Friday, was Christmas Eve, so we had money for a good booze-up if nothing else for the weekend.
 There were six of us staying in a boarding house in Kentish Town and since we were all from the other side the mood, to say the least, was somber.

 There were two from Donegal and they worked in the tunnels and made tons of money.
 The work was hard but, I’ll tell you, they were harder.
 There were three of us from West Kerry and we worked straight construction – buildings, shuttering (concrete formwork) and the like.
 That was hard work, too, but not as tough as the tunnels with the compressed air.
 The other fellow was from Clare, a more respectable sort of chap and he worked for British Rail as a porter.